 I was willing to let her take lead.
 There are some issues men aren’t qualified to vote on.
 If you can’t carry a baby, you don’t get to vote on birth control.
 You take orders.
+Do not create problems.
 At best, we may advise gently and then shut up.

 I got hooked in with the firms in Pennsylvania and Maryland.
 The Pennsylvanians were mostly worried their people would not be able to handle the barely capable, off-the-shelf software if it got corrupted.
 They were right.
 No one could.
 I patched where I couldn’t reverse engineer and set a bot to monitor the system.
 They really just needed to track sales and inventory in three home improvement stores.
 I fixed them up right.
 The bot would report to Zephyr daily and track anomalies.